a-dangelo/meta-flow/README.md

 ---

-**Note**: This is a proof-of-concept developed in one week to demonstrate the technical feasibility of automated agent generation.
+**Note**: This is a proof-of-concept developed to demonstrate the technical feasibility of automated agent generation.
 While functional and well-tested within its scope, production deployment would require additional hardening, observability, and scale testing.